 Spinal Cord Injury Rehabilitation

 If you or a loved one has experienced an acute spinal cord injury, we're sorry that this has happened.
-While spinal cord injuries change many people's lives, our staff at Shepherd Center believes that life can still be fulfilling and enjoyable, regardless of the severity of your injury.
+We know that spinal cord injuries change many people's lives.
+Our staff at Shepherd Center believes life can still be fulfilling and enjoyable, regardless of the severity of your injury.

 If you are currently in a trauma center, your doctor, case manager or discharge planner will talk to you about the next step once you are stabilized.
 Shepherd Center may be a rehabilitation option for you, depending on the severity of your injury, your current condition, and your insurance plan's specifications.